vda-lab/vda-lab.github.io/README.md

 ## Merging the teaching subrepos

 I'm keeping the teaching material in separate repositories per course.
-To manage these together with the main public_html:
+To manage these together with the main public_html (based on [this blog post](https://developer.atlassian.com/blog/2015/05/the-power-of-git-subtree/):

 ### Making changes to a course